CN3ves/5-/docs/index.md

 for a wider shared storytelling experience.
 The addition of a standard French-suited deck allows for easy single player options.

-The 5+ system is a descriptor-oriented system.
+The 5+ system is a descriptor-oriented system (DOS).
 This means that <span style="color:green">descriptors</span> represent the underlying framework that can be easily adapted to accommodate many types of character concepts, game styles and genres.
 Using this framework, players can generate the game and setting that best suits them.
 Understanding descriptors, how to use them and how they interact is the essence of this gaming system.
 Generally, each descriptor is created by defining at least one charatceristic, which in turns determines how the descriptor is resolved.